Ryan Downey

-Ryan Downey is a singer/songwriter from Melbourne, Australia.
+Ryan Downey is an Australian singer and songwriter from Melbourne.

 Early life

 Ryan Downey grew up in rural Victoria, Australia.
 At age of 10 he was diagnosed with juvenile arthritis.
-In 2016, Downey explains "I was a young boy with an old man's body.
+In 2016, Downey said that "I was a young boy with an old man's body.
 There were days when I couldn't walk and during the worst of it my hair turned grey for a while.
 Being a forced bystander through those early years really bound me to my love of art, music and cinema."

 Career

 2013–2014: Familiar Ground by Venice Music

 In July 2013, Downey released his debut 4-track EP Familiar Ground under the moniker Venice Music on Gaga Digi.
 The EP was produced by Casey Rice.
-In a review of the EP, Stephanie Tell from The Music AU said "Ryan Downey's captivatingly dark, baritone voice immediately strikes you".
+In a review of the EP, Stephanie Tell from The Music AU said "Ryan Downey's captivatingly dark, baritone voice immediately strikes you."

 2015–2017: Me & Her

 In 2015, Downey broke his left arm which left him unable to play any instrument for six weeks.
 During this time, he recorded a "vocals based" EP titled Me & Her which was released on 22 March 2016.

 The EP contained two originals and songs written and recorded by female songwriters.
 Downey said "The album was a true joy to make and these songs provided the greatest company, I hope you enjoy them too."
 The Music AU described the EP as "A jaw-dropping set of gorgeously constructed voice work".